bsmith89/midas2-wiki/MIDAS-2.0.md

 ### Species flow output files

-The goal of the species flow is to detect abundant species present in the sample, which can be genotyped later.
 We mapped the raw reads to 15 single copy Phyeco marker genes using `hs-blastn`.
 We computed the uniquely mapped read counts for each marker genes, and probabilistically assign the ambiguous reads to marker genes.
 The coverage of each marker gene is computed as the total alignment length over the marker gene length.
 Only species with more than marker genes covered by more than two reads are reported.
 We further call a species is **present** in the sample if the `median_marker_coverage` > 0.

 - `species_profile.tsv`: sorted in decreasing order of `median_coverage`.